learningequality/ricecooker/docs/htmlapps.md

 How to decide between the static assets downloader (above) and this starter template?
 Prefer the static assets downloader if it makes sense to keep the source styling or JS, such as in the case of an interactive app (e.g. [Blockly Games](https://github.com/learningequality/sushi-chef-blockly-games)) or an app-like reader (e.g. [African Storybook](https://github.com/learningequality/sushi-chef-african-storybook)).
 If the source is mostly a text blob or an article -- and particularly if the source styling is not readable or appealing -- using the template could make sense, especially given that the template is designed for readability.

-The general principles are that content should be legible, responsive, easy to navigate, and in "look good" (you define "good" :P).
-Use your judgement on whatever approach makes sense and that you can use effectively!
+The bottom line is ensure the content meets the guidelines layed out above -- legible, responsive, easy to navigate, and "look good" (you define "good" :P).
+Fulfilling that, use your judgement on whatever approach makes sense and that you can use effectively!